 GMA 12 reconsidered and adjusted the DFC for the Simsboro Aquifer in the Lost Pines GCD.
 Originally proposed to be 311 feet of drawdown from 2010 to 2070, GMA 12 ultimately adopted a DFC of 240 feet of drawdown.
-This DFC was the same as the previous DFC of 240 feet that was adopted during the second round of joint groundwater planning in 2016.
+This DFC was the same as the previous DFC of 240 feet that was adopted during the second round of joint groundwater planning in 2016, though the amount of pumpage predicted from this drawdown is significantly greater.